observIQ/stanza/docs/operators/move.md

 </table>
 <hr>

-Move a value from the record to resource
+Move a value from the body to resource

 ```yaml
 - type: move